twinlogix/typetta/docs/chapters/overview/getting-started.md

  ┗ <b style="color: #bf1c31;">codegen.yml</b>
 </pre>

-## The applicative model
+## The data model

-Inside the file *schema.graphql* you will have to insert the applicative model in GraphQL language.
+Inside the file *schema.graphql* you will have to insert the data model in GraphQL language.
 For a complete GraphQL syntax guide please refer directly to the official web site [graphql.org](https://graphql.org/learn/){:target="_blank"}.

 Typetta relies on customized directives to extend the standard model definitions allowing the developer to specify very useful details in binding to the data source.
 For a complete guide refer to section [Cos'è un'entità?](../data-model/entities).